antonsaga/azure-defender-sentinel-lab/README.md

 ## Future Work

-Future work for this lab will look to potentially implement:

-- Expand attack simulations (e.g. lateral movement, persistence techniques)
+There are a few areas I would build on from this lab, particularly around moving from detection into prevention and hardening.

+- Implement Defender for Cloud recommendations to improve the overall security posture of the VM and subscription
+- Apply system hardening controls such as Attack Surface Reduction (ASR) rules and application control
+- Explore Conditional Access and identity-based protections for stronger access control
-- Implement automated response playbooks using Logic Apps
+- Build automated response actions using Logic Apps to reduce manual triage effort
-- Introduce identity-based detections and Conditional Access scenarios
+- Expand simulations to include more realistic attacker behaviour (e.g. persistence, lateral movement)
-- Develop more advanced threat hunting queries
+- Continue developing KQL queries for deeper threat hunting and investigation

-- Extend investigation workflows across multiple data sources
+A follow-up lab will focus more on security controls (e.g. DLP and data protection), which can then be tied back into this environment.

 ---

 ## Lab Outcome

-This lab demonstrates an end-to-end security workflow, including:
+This lab shows the full lifecycle of a security event in a cloud environment, from setup through to investigation.

+- Built and secured an Azure environment using Defender for Cloud
-- Detection engineering using Microsoft Sentinel
+- Onboarded and configured Microsoft Sentinel for monitoring
-- Validation of alerts through simulated attacker behaviour
-- Threat hunting using KQL queries
+- Developed and tested custom detection rules using KQL
+- Simulated attacker behaviour to validate alerting
-- Endpoint investigation using Microsoft Defender
+- Investigated alerts using Defender and Sentinel telemetry
-- SOC-style triage and decision making
+- Performed triage and made a clear decision based on the evidence

-The project reflects how security analysts work in real environments, moving from detection to investigation and making informed decisions based on evidence.
+Overall, this project reflects how security analysts work in practice — not just generating alerts, but understanding what they mean, validating them, and deciding what action should be taken.

+It also highlights the next step in maturity, which is moving beyond detection into strengthening controls and reducing the likelihood of these events occurring in the first place.